angular-material-extensions/password-strength/README.md

           </ngx-material-password-strength>
 ```

-This will display only the material password strength meter in form of a progress without any input conatiner
+This will display only the material password strength meter in form of a progress without any input fields
-or else.
+or similar.

-In the following example, we integration a material input container with `ngx-material-password-strength` 's component.
+#### In the following example, we integration a material input container with `ngx-material-password-strength` 's component.

 ```html
 <div>